blogs.sanpreetsingh.com

 • “We’re in Demand-Withdraw mode.”

-Day 5 — One repair phrase each
+Day 5: One repair phrase each

-Day 6 — Dual-career check-in (if relevant)
+Day 6: Dual-career check-in

-If you’re both working, ask:
+If both of you are working, ask:

 • “What’s draining you most right now?”